A GEODATABASE OF SITES ALONG THE ITALIAN FRONT LINE WW I

 - Creation of vector and raster layers to be used for the creation of thematic cartography

-The already identified sites are at present 10,600 located all over the territory of Italy, Austria, Slovenia, France, Albania, Macedonia, Greece, Belgium, Croatia and Montenegro.
-Considering the Italian territory 17 regions and 54 provinces have been involved by the research.
+The already identified sites are at present 10,722 located all over the territory of Italy, Austria, Slovenia, France, Albania, Macedonia, Greece, Belgium, Croatia, Montenegro, Libya, Eritrea and Somalia.
+Considering the Italian territory 18 regions and 59 provinces have been involved by the research.